2018/19 | Conestoga College

 Conestoga pathways enable students to build on their academic achievements in order to earn a degree or additional credential.
 Pathways are formed through agreements between Conestoga programs or partner institutions.
 View the transfer agreement opportunities for this program.

-Graduates find employment in the following areas: private policing; government; industrial and retail security; Canadian Border Services; corrections; private and insurance investigations; process serving.
+Graduates find employment in the following areas: public and private policing; private and insurance investigations; government; industrial and retail security; Canadian Border Services; Revenue Canada; corrections; process serving.

 Communication and Contact Information